 We share your information with a range of external organisations and bodies, some of which are processing personal data on our behalf.
 We only share your personal data with another person or organisation where the law allows us to and we consider it to be appropriate under the circumstances.
 The external parties we may share information with include the following:

-If you apply but your application is unsuccessful, we will retain your information for one year after the end of the application cycle in which you applied.
+If you apply but your application is unsuccessful, we will retain your information for two years after the end of the application cycle in which you applied.

 If you are offered a place, accept and enrol at UCLan, we will keep your information for six years after you graduate or withdraw.

 Under data protection law, you have rights we need to make you aware of.
 The rights available to you depend on our reason for processing your information.
 Further information about each of these rights can be found on the Information Commissioner’s Office website.

 Your right of access

 You have the right to ask us for copies of your personal information.
 This right always applies.
 There are some exemptions, which means you may not always receive all the information we process.
 For further information or to make a request, please see our website here.